richardallred/howsthebite/SETUP.md

-# Hows the Bite Setup Guide
+# How's the Bite Setup Guide

-This guide will help you set up Hows the Bite locally for development or personal use.
+This guide will help you set up How's the Bite locally for development or personal use.

 ## Prerequisites